celsiusnarhwal/snowflake/README.md

 can use Discord to identify your application's users without needing to implement specific support for Discord's OAuth2 API.

+Snowflake is a sister project to [Takagi](https://github.com/celsiusnarhwal/takagi), which does the same thing but for GitHub.
+You should check that out, too.

 > [!important]
 > Snowflake requires HTTPS for external connections.
 (By default, HTTP connections on `localhost` are fine; see
 > [Configuration](#configuration).)